muttyqt15/interpretable-plant-classification/README.md

 This system doesn't just predict; it **explains**.
 By learning a single, representative **"prototype"** for each plant disease, its reasoning is transparent and auditable.
 A prediction is made by finding the closest prototype, allowing an expert to instantly verify the *why* behind any decision.

-This is what the model learns — the **archetypal example** for each disease.
+This is what the model learns, the **archetypal example** for each disease.

 ---